 Intermodal shipping is when two or more modes of freight, such as truck and rail, are used to transport goods to their final destination.
 The intermodal process typically begins with a container being hauled by a truck to the railyard, then moving long-distance via rail, before being moved back to a truck to complete the process.

 Gain flexibility and competitive pricing for your business with near real-time intermodal transportation rates and reliable capacity when you need it most—all from Freightquote®.

 - Receive instant quotes on most intermodal lanes

 - Optimize routing and minimize your carbon footprint

-- Obtain competitive and consistent intermodal freight rates
+- Obtain consistently competitive intermodal freight rates

 - Access additional equipment when truckload capacity becomes tight

 - Include additional services, like drop trailer, to meet your business needs